Millions of Vehicles Recalled Each Year for Defects

 What to Do When Your Defective Vehicle Resulted in Injury

 Drivers have enough to worry about while traversing the roadways on a daily basis.
 When a person gets behind the wheel of a car, there is a reasonable expectation that the car is going to perform in a matter that would not put the operator’s life in jeopardy.
 Unfortunately, there are hundreds of vehicle recalls each year due to manufacturer defects, from the tires to the ignition switches, that can cause catastrophic injuries and in some cases death.
-If you or a loved one have been injured due to a defective part in a vehicle, contact Thomas J. Henry.
+If you or a loved one have been injured due to a defective part in a vehicle, contact Thomas J. Henry to receive your car recall compensation.

-Our experienced defective vehicle lawyers have handled a multitude of injury claims caused by recalled vehicles.
+Thomas J. Henry Law’s experienced auto recall lawyers have handled a multitude of injury claims caused by recalled vehicles.
 We continue to handle cases involving faulty and dangerous GM ignition switches and Takata airbags.
-Call us today for a free legal consultation — our attorneys are available 24/7, nights and weekends.
+Call our attorneys today for a free legal consultation — our lawyers for vehicle recalls are available 24/7, nights and weekends.